amrast/webtest/ReadMe.md

 	docker run -it --rm --ip 172.16.1.254 --net=nls-network jh00/nlsservice
 	```

 **Note:  Starting the service takes very much time**  (5-10 minutes and longer depending on the computers performance).
+Once the service is started it will print a message `INFO de.unisaarland.st.webtest.server.LanguageServiceServer - Server online at http://0.0.0.0:1234`

 You can test that the service works correctly with a simple curl command which should return "1.0" (depending on which network option you chose)